Call for panels

 The call for panels is now closed.
-The Programme Committee will now make their decisions, and these will be communicated by 21st December.
+The Programme Committee is making its decisions, and these will now be communicated by 21st December.
 We apologise for the long delay, largely caused by the high number of panel proposals received.

 All panels had to be proposed online.
 We do not accept proposals made via email!
 Please read the instructions carefully and then proceed to make your panel proposal.

 - a panel title

 - names and email addresses of the panel convenor(s)*

 - a short abstract of less than 300 characters